vithun97/Stock-Market-Real-Time-Data-Processing-Engine-using-Kafka---Data-Engineering-Project/README.md

 ## What did i learn?

 Through this project, I gained valuable hands-on experience in various aspects of data engineering, including real-time data processing, data storage, and data querying.
-I honed my skills in using technologies such as Python, **AWS**, **Apache Kafka**, **Glue**, **Athena**, and **SQL**, and **learned how to effectively integrate them to build a complete end-to-end solution**.
+I honed my skills in using technologies such as **Python**, **AWS**, **Apache Kafka**, **Glue**, **Athena**, and **SQL**, and **learned how to effectively integrate them to build a complete end-to-end solution**.
 Additionally, I developed my ability to troubleshoot and overcome technical challenges, further strengthening my problem-solving skills.
 Overall, this project provided me with a comprehensive understanding of the complexities involved in real-time data analysis and reinforced my commitment to continuously improving my skills as a data engineer.